Cognigy/Documentation/docs/live-agent/getting-started/live-agent-setup/live-agent-setup-handover-flow.md

 ## Test your Connection

-1. Go to the Endpoint that you created.
+1. Go to the Endpoint that you created in the Cognigy.AI interface.
 2. Click **Open Demo Webchat**.
 3. Start the conversation by typing `Hi` and clicking the **Send** button.